PassivePicasso/ThunderKit/Documentation/ThunderKitDocumentation/Manual/ImportExtensions/OptionalExecutor/ImportProjectSettings.md

 YAML files that Unity can read.
 The exported files are copied into the project's `ProjectSettings/` folder.

+## Player Layouts

+Players built with chunk based compression pack their serialized files into a single `data.unity3d` bundle rather than shipping them loose in `<Game>_Data`.
+Both layouts are supported: `globalgamemanagers` is read from the bundle when it is not present as a loose file.
+The import is skipped with a logged error when neither is found.

 This extension executes at `2,000,000` priority (`Constants.Priority.ProjectSettingsImport`).

 ## Included Settings